KhronosGroup/glTF/specification/2.0/README.md

 <br>
 *F<sub>0</sub>* = `lerp(dieletricSpecular, baseColor.rgb, metallic)`
 <br>
-*&alpha;* = `max(roughness ^ 2, epsilon)`
+*&alpha;* = `roughness ^ 2`

 All implementations should use the same calculations for the BRDF inputs.
 Implementations of the BRDF itself can vary based on device performance and resource constraints.
 See [Appendix C](#appendix-c-brdf-implementation) for more details on the BRDF calculations.

-### Additional maps
+### Additional Maps

 The material definition also provides for additional maps that can also be used with the metallic-roughness material model as well as other material models which could be provided via glTF extensions.

 Materials define the following additional maps:
 - **normal** : A tangent space normal map.
 - **occlusion** : The occlusion map indicating areas of indirect lighting.
-- **emission** : The emissive map controls the color and intensity of the light being emitted by the material.
+- **emissive** : The emissive map controls the color and intensity of the light being emitted by the material.

 The following examples shows a material that is defined using `pbrMetallicRoughness` parameters as well as additional texture maps: